 Georgia Adopt-A-Stream (AAS) is a statewide volunteer water quality monitoring program.
-AAS is housed in the NonPoint Source Program, Watershed Protection Branch of the Georgia Environmental Protection Division (EPD) and is funded by a United States Environmental Protection Agency (U.S. EPA) Section 319(h) Grant.
+AAS is housed in the NonPoint Source Program in the Watershed Protection Branch of the Georgia Environmental Protection Division (EPD) and is funded by a United States Environmental Protection Agency (U.S. EPA) Section 319(h) Grant.
 Georgia Adopt-A-Stream encourages individuals and communities to monitor and/or improve sections of streams, wetlands, lakes or estuaries.
-Manuals, training and technical support are provided through Georgia EPD and more than 60 established Community organizers.
-Community programs organize monitoring groups in their watershed, county or city.
+Manuals, training and technical support are provided through Georgia EPD and more than 60 established Community Adopt-A-Stream organizers.
+Adopt-A-Stream Community Programs organize monitoring groups in their watershed, county or city.
 These local programs are funded by counties, cities and nonprofit organizations and use the Georgia Adopt-A-Stream model, manuals and workshops to promote nonpoint source pollution education and data collection in their area.

-The goals of Georgia Adopt-A-Stream are easy to remember by using the acronym "ADOPT".
+The goals of Georgia Adopt-A-Stream are easy to remember by thinking about the word "ADOPT".